The Pointe Homes for Sale

 Welcome to The Pointe — a distinctive condominium community nestled in the heart of Abingdon, Maryland.
 If you’re considering relocating to this area, The Pointe offers an appealing blend of convenience, community, and comfort.
 Below you’ll find expert insight, local context, and up-to-date details to help you decide whether The Pointe is the right place to call home.

-About Abingdon & The Pointe Neighborhood
+About Abingdon & The Pointe Neighborhood The Pointe Homes for Sale

 Abingdon is a census-designated place in Harford County, Maryland, located about 25 miles northeast of Baltimore, along Route 7 near the Bush River.
 Its positioning between Exits 77 (MD 24) and 80 (MD 543) on Interstate 95 gives residents an easy connection to major corridors and surrounding employment centers.
 Abingdon balances a suburban pace with access to urban amenities.
 (Population as of 2020: ~4,826)

 The Pointe sits as a condominium enclave within Abingdon.
 The complex is composed of multiple condo units (some two- and three-bedroom configurations), with shared facilities, common area maintenance, and an HOA structure.
-It typically features a moderate monthly association fee (for example, one source notes an average HOA cost around $184/month) to cover upkeep, exterior maintenance, grounds, and shared amenities.

 Residents often praise The Pointe for its convenience: easy commuting, low-maintenance living, and proximity to retail, recreation, and schools.
 One resident shares: “We love coming home to clean corridors, well-kept landscaping, and knowing we don’t have to worry about mowing the lawn or snow removal.”
 That sense of “lock-and-leave” ease is one of The Pointe’s strongest draws.